gilligan-ees-4760/EES_4760_5760_website/content/overview.md

 ### Homework

-You will set up a Box folder for this course at <https://vanderbilt.box.com>
-and share it with me (put me in the role of Editor).
-Homework must be turned in electronically via the Box folder by 11:59 pm on the day it is due.
+Homework must be turned in electronically to Brightspace by 11:59 pm on the day it is due.

 ### Projects